okba-zoueghi/fritzbox/README.md

 To be able to download data again, the owner of the IP address shall wait 6 hours.
 This script can be used to automate changing the IP address of a fritzbox router which allows to bypass the https://mega.nz/ download restriction.
 The script can be called each time the https://mega.nz/ quota is exceeded (or each time before starting a download) to allow unlimited download.

+For unlimited download form https://mega.nz/ using a fritzbox router, have a look at my other repo: https://github.com/okba-zoueghi/mega-download

 ## Usage

 Calling the script without argument will use the following fritbox ip address and port: http://fritz.box:49000